Overview

 Federal Permitting

 NTIA is adopting a proactive strategy to streamline and improve broadband permitting across NTIA’s programs and maximize permitting coordination efforts and efficiency with other federal, state, and local agencies.
-Through the Interagency Broadband Permitting Coordination strategy, NTIA promotes awareness of anticipated surges in permitting applications and establishes relationships and protocols to handle project-specific issues as they arise.
+Through the Interagency Broadband Permitting Coordination strategy, NTIA promotes awareness of anticipated surges in permitting applications, encourages interagency data sharing, and establishes relationships and protocols to handle project-specific issues as they arise.